Macquarie Korea Infrastructure Fund

 3. Inclusive of local tax.

 4. Refers to the major shareholder of a listed corporation under Paragraph 4 of Article 157 of the Enforcement Decree of the Income Tax Act.
-That is, if (i) the sum of the shares owned by a shareholder, together with any related parties including his/her relatives, is at least 1% of the total amount of the shares of the corporation by acquiring the shares as of or after the end of the previous business year in which the share transfer date belongs , or (ii) the market capitalization of the shares owned as of the end of the business year in which the share transfer date belongs is equal to or greater than KRW 1 billion (KRW 5 billion if the share transfer date is 1 January 2024 or later).
+That is, if (i) the sum of the shares owned by a shareholder, together with any related parties including his/her relatives, is at least 1% of the total amount of the shares of the corporation by acquiring the shares as of or after the end of the previous business year in which the share transfer date belongs , or (ii) the market capitalization of the shares owned as of the end of the business year in which the share transfer date belongs is equal to or greater than KRW 5 billion.

 Securities Transaction Tax and Agriculture and Fishery Surtax